 Australian chef Bill Granger shares his best tips for getting fussy kids to eat and try new things at the dinner table.

 My first tip is not to make a big deal out your child's eating habits and definitely don't force kids to try or eat anything.
-I always praise my children for trying something new even if they didn't like it, I say "Good on you for trying.
-It doesn't matter if you don't like, you don't have to eat it".
+I always praise my children for trying something new, even if they didn't like it.
+I say "Good on you for trying.
+It doesn't matter if you don't like, you don't have to eat it."

-My eldest daughter is amazing - she eats everything - and Ines eats most things, while my youngest, Bunny, has just started to not eat things that aren't white.
-They all go through that stage of only eating white things, you can't be disheartened by it, it's only a stage.
+My eldest daughter is amazing - she eats everything - and the younger one, Ines, eats most things, while my youngest, Bunny, took a while to eat things that weren't white.
+They all go through that stage of only eating white things, so don't be disheartened by it.
+It's only a stage.